julieelarson/SeedBankBias/README.md

 Contact with the PI regarding specific reuse of data is preferred.

 Recommended citation for the data:
-This data is being archived in anticipation of manuscript publication in the journal: Ecology
+There is a DOI associated with this repository.
+You may also cite the anticipated publication; these data are being archived in anticipation of manuscript publication in the journal 'Ecology.'
 Search for: Larson, J.E & K.N.
 Suding.
 Seed bank bias: Differential tracking of functional traits in the seed bank and vegetation across a gradient.
 Ecology.